-The student makes a twenty-thirty minute presentation of the paper, and public comments and questions are permitted for ten to fifteen minutes.
-The meeting is then closed and the examination committee continues to discuss the paper with the student.

-At the defense, the paper is evaluated as "pass with distinction," "pass," or "fail."
-Should the paper be rated as a "fail," the defense may be retaken in accordance with policies explained in the Guidelines general section on Qualifying Assessments.
-The committee may require revisions to the paper following the defense.
+The student makes a twenty to thirty minute presentation of the paper and then answers questions from the exam committee.
+Following the defense, the paper is evaluated as "pass with distinction," "pass," "pass pending revisions" or "fail."
+Should the paper be rated as "pass pending revisions," the committee should specify what revisions are needed and when these revisions must be completed.
+The revised paper would then be reassessed as a "pass" or a "fail."
+Should the paper be rated as a "fail" (either at the defense or as a result of a failed revision), the defense may be retaken in accordance with policies explained in the Guidelines general section on Qualifying Assessments.

-Notification of Results: The defense committee informs the student of the results of the evaluation immediately after its meeting and completes a Qualifying Paper Results form which should be delivered to the English

-Graduate Office.
-The English Graduate Office will email results of the defense to the student and the adviser.
+Notification of Results: The chair of the exam committee sends the PhD Qualifying Exam Results form to the English Graduate Office within five working days.
+The English Graduate Office will email results of the PhD Qualifying Exam to the students and their advisers.